-a.
+- a.
 Potential Impact: The uses proposed within the Agribusiness Park site are not supported by existing infrastructure and will require expansion of infrastructure to the site (i.e., expanding water lines and expanding Erie County's Sewer District Number 2).
-Also, through the use of a combination of traditional energy and renewable energy sources (e.g., rooftop solar), the opportunity exists to operate proposed uses conceptualized in the Master Plan without a significant extension/expansion of the electrical system into the site.

-- Information needed: Review and documentation of existing infrastructure (water, sewer, storm sewer, gas, electric and telecommunication [broadband]) in the area.
+Also, using a combination of traditional energy and renewable (sustainable) energy sources (e.g., rooftop solar), the opportunity exists to operate proposed uses conceptualized in the Master Plan without a significant extension/expansion of the electrical system into the site. - i.
+Information needed: Review and documentation of existing infrastructure (water, sewer, storm sewer, gas, electric and telecommunication [broadband]) in the area.
 Downstream sewer studies which are currently being completed - and water system modeling data will be evaluated to understand the potential for impacts from extending infrastructure to the site.
-It should be noted that the Town of Evans recently approved the construction of a 180-foot water tower on the northwest portion of the site to improve the Town's water capacity, and as a result of that project have recent capacity/pressure studies and data that will support this analysis.
-Also, evaluate the potential to extend broadband high-speed service to the Agribusiness Park site, which will require an evaluation of existing broadband service adequacy and evaluation of gaps in service. - Possible mitigation: Improvements to the infrastructure systems and changes to any districts.
-Evaluate requirements for implementation of energy saving measures, and other non-traditional energy alternatives.
+It should be noted that the Town of Evans recently approved the construction of a 180-foot water tower on the northwest portion of the site (to be shown on mapping/drawings) to improve the Town's water capacity, and as a result of that project have recent capacity/pressure studies and data that will support this analysis.
+Also, evaluate the potential to extend broadband high-speed service to the Agribusiness Park site, which will require an evaluation of existing broadband service adequacy and evaluation of gaps in service. - ii.
+Possible mitigation: Improvements to the infrastructure systems and changes to any districts.
+Phasing options for the installation of infrastructure.
+Evaluate requirements for implementation of energy saving measures, and other non-traditional (sustainable) energy alternatives.
 Use of battery/microgrid system to offset required electric infrastructure upgrades.